 - Local Government Data Breaches: Examples & Lessons

 - How to Train Government Workers on Cyber Security Protocols

 Given limited budgets, local governments struggle to allocate sufficient resources for capital improvement projects.
 As a result, maintenance of America’s aging roads, bridges, and other infrastructure is continuously deferred.
 Unfortunately, this leads to more costly fixes down the line.

 The Federal Government has recently made strides to modernize America’s infrastructure by providing grants to state and local governments, including funds from the American Rescue Plan Act (ARPA) and Infrastructure Bill.
-Local governments can use ARPA funds to invest in digital infrastructure that streamlines internal processes and expedites capital improvement projects.
+Local governments can use ARPA funds and infrastructure bill grants to invest in digital infrastructure that streamlines internal processes and expedites capital improvement projects.

 ARPA funds can be used for physical infrastructure projects too.
 Here’s resources for making local improvements: